-The apprenticeship levy is a payroll tax that the government implemented in April 2017 to help meet its target of delivering three million apprenticeships by 2020.
-An employer is now classified as either a Levy Payer or a Non-Levy Payer.
+The Apprenticeship Levy is a payroll tax that the government implemented in April 2017 to help meet its target of delivering three million Apprenticeships by 2020.
+An employer is classified as either a Levy Payer or a Non-Levy Payer.

 Who pays the Apprenticeship Levy?